Go directly to product information

 • best before March 2027 (03- 2027)

-Would you like to know how this pepper tastes?
-Can you also try a test tube with enough pepper to capture the flavor essence of this pepper to be able to understand.
+Do you want to know how this pepper tastes good?
+Can you also try a test tube, with enough pepper to the taste essence of this pepper to be able to fathom.

 Batch number